snowplow/snowplowanalytics.com/_posts/2018-06-14-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

 <h3>Using the new event stream</h3>

-This new event stream is intended to be used by downstream processes which want to track the pseudonymization process and make it possible for Snowplow operators to recover the original PII values, if and only if the operator has the appropriate authorization under the conditions required for [lawful basis for processing][ico-lawful-basis].
+This new event stream is intended to be used by downstream processes which want to track the pseudonymization process and make it possible for Snowplow operators to recover the original PII values, if and only if the operator has the appropriate authorization under the conditions required for one of the [lawful bases for processing][ico-lawful-basis].

 We are working on a new open-source project to leverage this event stream, called Piinguin.
 Expect more information on this project soon.